awsdocs/iam-user-guide/doc_source/id_users_manage.md

 + Any access keys belonging to the user
 + All inline policies embedded in the user \(policies that are applied to a user via user group permissions are not affected\)
 **Note**
-Any managed policies attached to the user are detached from the user when the user is deleted\.
-Managed policies are not deleted when you delete a user\.
+IAM removes any managed policies attached to the user when you delete the user, but does not delete managed policies\.
 + Any associated MFA device

 **To delete an IAM user \(console\)**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane, choose **Users**, and then select the check box next to the user name that you want to delete, not the name or row itself\.
+1. In the navigation pane, choose **Users**, and then select the check box next to the user name that you want to delete\.

-1. At the top of the page, choose **Delete user**\.
+1. At the top of the page, choose **Delete**\.

-1. In the confirmation dialog box, wait for the last accessed information to load before you review the data\.
-The dialog box shows when each of the selected users last accessed an AWS service\.
-If you attempt to delete a user that has been active within the last 30 days, you must select an additional check box to confirm that you want to delete the active user\.
-If you want to proceed, choose **Yes, Delete**\.
+1. In the confirmation dialog box, enter the username in the text input field to confirm the deletion of the user\.
+Choose ** Delete**\.

 ### Deleting an IAM user \(AWS CLI\)<a name="id_users_deleting_cli"></a>